GenerousLabs/questions/texts/about.md

+# Intro

+Once you and your partner are ready to get started, click the 'Add a person' button below, enter the name of your partner, and share with them your answer to the first question.
+If you want to answer another you can skip forward, otherwise come back tomorrow for the next question.

+More info:

+* Why
+* What
+* How
+* Rules

+***

 # Why

 As the clocks ticked past midnight on the first of January this year, few of us could have forseen that our collective reality would be so rapidly and unceremoniously upended.
 The steady rhythm of daily life has been replaced by something chaotic and uncertain.
 Kids are out of school, adults are out of work, and all of us are now confronted with the fragility of the world on which we depend.